verida/VIPs/VIPs/vip-10.md

 Unregister a storage node from the network at the specified date:

 1. `didAddress`: The DID that is to be removed from the network
-2. `unregisterDatetime`: The unix timestamp of when the storage node should no longer be available for selection.
-Must be at least 28 days in the future.
+2. `unregisterDatetime`: The unix timestamp of when the storage node will be removed from the network.
+Must be at least 28 days in the future to ensure users have sufficient time to migrate away from this node to another node.
+All users must expect the node to become unavailable and their data to be deleted from `unregisterDatetime` onwards.
 3. `requestSignature`: The request parameters signed by the `didAddress` private key.
 Will be verified by `VDA-Verification-Base` library.

 Note: This does not mean the node is no longer active and managing data for users on the network.
 It just means it is no longer discoverable for new connections.